 Caves and the unique rock formations inside them also serve as proxy data.
 These underground chambers contain the secrets of Earth’s climate in speleothems—also known as stalactites, stalagmites, and other formations.
 Speleothems grow over time as water drips down from a cave’s ceiling or pools in its floor and mineral deposits build up in thin, shiny layers.
 Because the amount of water making its way into caves determines the amount speleothems grow, their layers can indicate times of both heavy precipitation and drought.

 Pack Rat Middens

-Plant-rich deposits, called pack rat middens, are another type of proxy data.
+Plant-rich deposits called pack rat middens are another type of proxy data.
 To produce these middens, pack rats gather plant materials at close range and accumulate them in dry caves and crevices.
-There, those plant materials and other debris are cemented into large masses of crystallized urine and can be preserved for tens of thousands of years.
+There, those plant materials and other debris are cemented by large masses of crystallized urine and can be preserved for tens of thousands of years.
 After collecting, cleaning, and sorting midden samples, scientists analyze their contents, which represent the local environment at the time the material was gathered.

 Ocean and Lake Sediments

 Another type of proxy data can be found on the floors of Earth’s oceans and lakes.
-Billions of tons of sediment accumulate in ocean and lake basins each year, providing a vast amount of information about the environment in them.
+Billions of tons of sediment accumulate in ocean and lake basins each year, providing a vast amount of information about the environment.
 Scientists drill cores of the sediments from the basin floors and examine their contents, which include tiny fossils and chemicals, to interpret past climates.

 These are just a few examples of the environmental recorders scientists can use to learn about ancient climates.